Skip to main content

 Testing the API

-# Create a new Todo items
+# Create new Todo items

 curl -X POST -H "Content-Type: application/json" -d '{"title": "Buy milk", "description": "Buy 2 liters of milk"}' http://localhost:8080/api/todos